The Investment Interest Expense Deduction

 Some elections must be made within six months of the filing date, however.

 What Is Investment Interest?

-Investment interest is interest paid on a loan where the proceeds were used to purchase property held for investment.
-"Property held for investment includes property that produces interest, dividends, annuities, or royalties not derived in the ordinary course of a trade or business.
-It also includes property that produces gain or loss" (Publication 550).
+Investment interest is interest paid on a loan where the proceeds were used to purchase property you held for investment.
+According to the Internal Revenue Service, "Property held for investment includes property that produces interest, dividends, annuities, or royalties not derived in the ordinary course of a trade or business.
+It also includes property that produces gain or loss."